PunkUnicorn/Bubbles/README.md

 - AddEngine()
 -- for the second
 - AddEngineGroup()
--- which takes an engine Id
+-- which takes an existing engine Id
 - AddEngineToGroup()
--- to associate the other engine Id with the same group
+-- to associate the other engine Id with the group created above
 - AddBubble()
 -- etc add to either the first engine or the second
 - StartEngine()
--- enables the engine.
-Takes engine Id, CollisionReport and the frequency to check for collisions in milliseconds
+-- to start the first engine
+- StartEngine()
+-- to start the second engine
 - AddBubble()
--- continue to add to either the first engine or the second
+-- continue to add to either the first or second engine
 - UnInit()
 -- to clean it all up